The indices provided by the Dcx server are free for non-commercial, non-profit use according to the Rules of the road given below.

 The server includes Dcx and Dxt indices at three levels of sophistication:

 Definite indices have been calculated from the definite values of the hourly horizontal magnetic field measured at selected stations (presently up to 17 stations).
 Definite indices are available in three types (17-station, 4-station and individual), each at hourly, daily and yearly resolution.
-Definite indices lag typically by 1-4 years.
+Definite indices lag typically by a few years.
+Because definite data are produced at different times in the many stations, the definite indices extend to different times.
+Currently, the definite indices extend at most to the end of 2016.
+The 17-station indices start in 2000.

 Provisional indices have been calculated from the provisional or real-time values of the hourly horizontal magnetic field measured at the contributing stations (presently up to 15 stations).
 Provisional indices continue the time interval of definite indices without gap or overlap.
 Provisional indices are available in three types (14-station, 4-station and individual), each at hourly and daily resolution.
 Provisional indices are updated continuously and extend typically until about three months before present.

 Real-time indices use the real-time data from the same stations as the provisional indices (presently up to 15 stations).
-Real-time indices continue the time interval of provisional indices without gap or overlap until present time.
+Real-time indices continue the time interval of provisional indices without gap or overlap until present time, or as long as the station has data.
 Real-time indices may have errors and may change in time due to updates of the measured field values.
 Real-time indices are available in three types (14-station, 4-station and individual), each at hourly and daily resolution.

 Rules of the Road